virtuozzo/cloudscripting-docs/docs/quick-start.md

 To proceed, click on **Import** in the bottom-right corner.

-3. Within the installation confirmation window, specify domain name for a new **Environment**, set **Display Name** (i.e. <a href="https://docs.jelastic.com/environment-aliases">alias</a>) for it and select the preferred <a href="https://docs.jelastic.com/environment-regions">region</a> (if available).
+3.Within the installation confirmation window, specify domain name for a new **Environment**, set **Display Name** (i.e. <a href="https://docs.jelastic.com/environment-aliases">alias</a>) for it and select the preferred <a href="https://docs.jelastic.com/environment-regions">region</a> (if available).

 <center>![hello-world.png](img/hello-world.png)</center>

-4. Once the import is completed, you’ll be shown the successful installation window.
+4.Once the import is completed, you’ll be shown the successful installation window.

 <center>![open-in-browser.png](img/open-in-browser.png)</center>